 They also focused on the Dynamic Warm-Up, a sequence of five exercises that elevate your heart rate (so it could double as a mini-workout) and get your joints moving – especially pesky areas like the upper back and hips.
 The exercises are: Seated T-spine Twist, Cat Cow, Spiderman Twist, Inchworm and Split Squat Twist, which can all be found on our YouTube Channel.
 To make sure she didn’t get bored, Dina would occasionally switch up the order.
 Every morning before hitting the waves in Costa Rica, she and Chris warmed up with this same routine.
 It worked so well we made it our Exercise of the Month.

 To make sure surfing never felt too far away during the winter months (and remind himself to get to the pool), Chris spent his commute reading Barbarian Days: A Surfing Life by William Finnegan.
 The surfer’s biography took Chris straight to the challenging, awe-inspiring waves of the world from Maui to Fiji.
 “I’m on the surfboard with the writer,” Chris says.
 “I’ve surfed waves that I shouldn’t have.
 I feel that fear all over again in the big waves that the book describes.”

-By the time they headed to Nosara, Costa Rica in late March, they were ready.
+By the time they headed to Nosara, Costa Rica, they were ready.
 “The waves were epic,” Chris said.
 At the start the waves were at three-to-five feet, and grew about a foot each day.
 Despite spending six hours a day, for seven straight days on a board, they came back without any soreness or injuries.
 The mental and physical prep did the trick.

 If you’re looking to get ready for a physically active vacation, such as climbing, hiking, golf or tennis, ask your therapist or trainer at Physiofitness for suggestions.
 We’re happy to help.